epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Methods ✒️

 ### 1. General analysis
 To gain a better understanding of the provided datasets, we first performed an exploratory analysis.
-We show here a single finding from this analysis, while a thorough description and many more results can be found in `general_analysis.ipynb`.
+Although we only show several parts of the general analysis here, a thorough description and many more results can be found in `general_analysis.ipynb`.

 #### 1.1.
 Romantic movies